LowLevelDaniel/COIL/type_system.md

 ### 9.2 Explicit Conversions

-All other conversions require explicit conversion operations.
+All other conversions require explicit conversion operations, which are checked at compile time.

 ## 10. Type Compatibility